harendranathvegi9/angular-requirejs-seed/README.md

 Run `npm install`

-Run `grunt firstrun`

-You are now set to code and enjoy the seed application

-Run `grunt` to compile the code
+Run `grunt` and follow the on-screen commands

-Run `grunt connect` to serve files at `http://localhost:9000`

-Run `grunt unit` to run unit tests
+Run `npm start` to run a node server to mock api's

 Documentation coming soon...